Aladár Donászi: Trial and death

 When Donászi was arrested, he declared that he was to be considered a prisoner of war.
 He longed for a long punishment and thought that the news of his murders and cruel acts would give him enough prestige in prison to be able to rise to the top of the hierarchy of prisoners, crowning his criminal career.
 During public reconstructions of the robberies, he calmly and intelligently reported on his offenses.
 In court, on January 26, 1995, Aladár Donászi was found guilty of shooting with intent, stealing for profit and murder, and sentenced to life imprisonment.
 However, his "fairy tale" dream would not be realized.
 Following his arrival, the director of Sopronkőhida Prison placed Donászi in an isolated cell.
 During his imprisonment, Donászi took part in preparing a report on his life, giving correspondence and rarely interviews.
-He could have been released in early 2014, but on the evening of August 10, 2001, Donászi committed suicide in his cell by cutting his wrists with a razor.
+He could have been released in early 2014, but on the evening of August 10, 2001, Donászi killed himself in his cell by cutting his wrists with a razor.